 - Morning Fresh Dairy Tour - Since 1894, Morning Fresh has been a family-owned, all-natural dairy.
 Sign up for a tour to learn more about the history of the dairy, the process of managing and milking a natural herd, and at the end, you'll get to pet a calf!

-- Farmers Market on May 17th - You're here at the perfect time to enjoy the first Larimer County Farmer's Market of the season!
+- Farmers Market on May 16th - You're here at the perfect time to enjoy the first Larimer County Farmer's Market of their 50th season!
 Head downtown on Saturday morning to walk the market with vendor options ranging from mocktails to wood art to early season veggies!

 - Go for a walk at Kestrel Fields Natural Area - Kestrel Fields is one of Fort Collins' newest natural areas and boasts a working farm on site.
 It's the perfect location for an in-town walk, all while getting to see farmers at work.